-The VEC-1006K requires an external antenna.
-For local reception, a 54" length of wire may work reasonably well.
-However, for longer-range reception, a lowcost 6-meter ground-plane or VHF low-band scanner antenna mounted out-ofdoors and fed with coaxial cable provides much better performance.
+The VEC-1010K requires an external antenna.
+For local reception, a 96" length of wire may work reasonably well.
+However, for longer-range reception, a low-cost 10-meter ground-plane or VHF low-band scanner antenna mounted out-of-doors and fed with coaxial cable provides much better performance.
 You may purchase one from Tech America, Radio Shack, MFJ Enterprises, and many other sources.
-Alternatively, you may make your own "side-mount" vertical dipole using the diagram below:
+Alternatively, you may make your own vertical dipole using the following diagram: